Monarch Pilot Program: Smarter Homes, Greater Independence

 You can read the full article in Monarch’s Reaching Dreams Fall/Winter 2016 Newsletter (the stories below are excerpts, used with permission, from that newsletter).

 INDEPENDENCE THROUGH RESPONSIBILITY

-For example, before the smart home technology was installed, Fiolek needed to be reminded three or four times a day by staff to take her medication.
+For example, before the smart home technology was installed, Crissy needed to be reminded three or four times a day by staff to take her medication.
 She needed assistance in taking the right dosage at the right time.
-As part of this project, Fiolek received a medication dispenser.
+As part of this project, Crissy received a medication dispenser.
 The dispenser reminds her when to take her medication and safely provides the correct dosage for her.
 If she does not take it within a predetermined period, the dispenser accesses the wireless home system and alerts staff she may need assistance.

-After just three months, Fiolek rarely has to be reminded to take her medication.
+After just three months, Crissy rarely has to be reminded to take her medication.
 She is now more independent when it comes to managing her medication and has more confidence and higher self-esteem as a result.

 RESPONSIBILITY THROUGH INDEPENDENCE

 With the help of smart home technology, Melvin Burton has taken greater advantage of his unsupervised time in the home.
 Many of the high-functioning people Monarch supports have unsupervised time, where they are able to stay by themselves in the home without staff for short periods.